-Be a current student at an accredited U.S. community college or two-year institution with sophomore status by December 31, 2015, or a recent graduate (since spring 2011).
+Be a current student at an accredited U.S. community college or two-year institution with sophomore status by December of current application year, or a recent graduate.

-Plan to enroll full time in a baccalaureate program at an accredited college or university in fall 2016.
+Plan to enroll full time in a baccalaureate program at an accredited college or university in the fall of current application year.

 Have a cumulative undergraduate grade point average of 3.5 or better on a scale of 4.0 (or the equivalent).